soumik9/task-netro-creative/README.md

 - When we request a api, in `Header` we can see `maximum rate limit` and `remaining rate limit`.
 - After hitting maxium hit on api, if again  hit on api it will show an customize respone messege.
 - And, used `zod` validation to validate request.
+- remove no sql injection and xss attack

 ## API's